AWegnerGitHub/awegnergithub.github.io-content/2024_02_19_install_mobile_security_framework.md

 While I didn't need those to answer my question, I'd encourage someone looking to introduce this to a team, to look at the [capabilities of MobSF][8]

+## Common Questions

+### How do I install MobSF on Windows?

+Install Docker Desktop for Windows (you may need to log out and back in), then run two commands: `docker pull opensecurity/mobile-security-framework-mobsf:latest` and `docker run -it --rm -p 8000:8000 opensecurity/mobile-security-framework-mobsf:latest`.
+Once it's running, open `http://127.0.0.1:8000` in your browser.

+### What is MobSF used for?

+Mobile Security Framework (MobSF) analyzes mobile apps such as Android APKs.
+Its dashboard surfaces the app's permissions, attached certificates, potential security vulnerabilities, code analysis, URLs detected in the code, hard-coded secrets, and strings.
+All of it helps a team build a more secure mobile application.

+### What port does MobSF run on?

+The Docker command maps it to port 8000 on the local machine, so you access MobSF at `http://127.0.0.1:8000`.

+### How can I get an APK to analyze if I didn't build it myself?

+Find the app on the Google Play Store, open its details page, and copy the URL.
+Then paste that URL into APKCombo's downloader, generate the download link, and download the APK.
+You can then upload it into MobSF.

+### Do I need to set up the MobSF dynamic analyzer?

+Not necessarily.
+For a quick static analysis of an APK (what this walkthrough covers), the author skipped the dynamic analyzer and didn't need it.
+For a team introducing MobSF more broadly, adding dynamic analysis can provide more detail.

  [1]: https://github.com/MobSF/Mobile-Security-Framework-MobSF